realgs/skryptowe20/README.md

 - **currency_sum** -> sum of all transactions in the requested currency.

 # Errors
 When status 404 is returned it means something went wrong.
-A message is returned stating the error:
+Example message returned stating the error:
 ```json
 {
    "error":"Incorrect date"